Wind Chill Advisory issued for Copper River Basin by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Northern Lander County and Northern Eureka County by NWS
+Winter Weather Advisory issued for Cheyenne County, Kit Carson County, Yuma County by NWS

-Effective: 2022-12-27 09:35:00 PST Expires: 2022-12-27 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Northern Lander County and Northern Eureka County WIND ADVISORY IN EFFECT UNTIL 10 PM PST THIS EVENING * WHAT...Southwest winds 20 to 30 mph with gusts up to 55 mph. * WHERE...Northern Lander County and Northern Eureka County. * WHEN...From 4 AM to 10 PM PST Tuesday. * IMPACTS...Gusty winds could blow around unsecured objects.
-A few power outages are possible.
-Adverse travel conditions can be expected for high profile vehicles. * ADDITIONAL DETAILS
+Effective: 2022-12-28 17:13:00 MST Expires: 2022-12-29 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If you must travel, slow down, turn off cruise control, and exercise additional caution, particularly at intersections and highway on-ramps and off-ramps where accidents are more likely to occur.
+Decelerating abruptly or making sharp turns at a high rate of speed may result in loss of vehicle control.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Cheyenne County; Kit Carson County; Yuma County WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM MST /NOON CST/ THURSDAY * WHAT...Wet snow.
+Total snow accumulations ranging anywhere from 1 to 3 inches, with locally higher amounts possible. * WHERE...In Colorado, Yuma, Kit Carson, and Cheyenne counties.
+In Nebraska, Dundy, Hitchcock, and Red Willow counties.
+In Kansas, Sherman, Cheyenne, and Rawlins counties. * WHEN...Until 11 AM MST Thursday morning. * IMPACTS...Hazardous travel conditions, especially during the morning commute on Thursday. * ADDITIONAL DETAILS...Precipitation will begin as rain this evening.
+Precipitation will transition to wet snow overnight, as temperatures fall into the mid 30s.
+After the transition to snow, temperatures will hover around the freezing mark.
+In Colorado...the transition from rain to snow is anticipated to occur around or shortly before midnight.
+In Kansas and Nebraska...the transition from rain to snow is anticipated to occur between midnight and sunrise Thursday morning.

 weather.gov

-Wind Advisory issued for Fresno-Tulare Lower Sierra, Mariposa-Madera Lower Sierra by NWS
+Coastal Flood Advisory issued for San Juan County, Western Skagit County by NWS

-Effective: 2022-12-27 09:41:00 PST Expires: 2022-12-27 12:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Fresno-Tulare Lower Sierra; Mariposa-Madera Lower Sierra WIND ADVISORY REMAINS IN EFFECT UNTIL NOON PST TODAY * WHAT...Southeast winds 15-25 mph with gusts up to 50 mph. * WHERE...Mariposa-Madera Lower Sierra and Fresno-Tulare Lower Sierra. * WHEN...Until noon PST today. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.

 weather.gov